 Time has passed and I have grown, learned deep life lessons, and come to understand so much about life, love, and loss.
 I am grateful for each and every one of those lessons.

 So, stay tuned!
-This book, my life, as well as some actual books are still in progress.
+My life, as well as some actual books, are still in progress.